How to complete and send an annual information return, if you're a registered pension scheme administrator operating relief at source schemes.

-If you’re operating a RAS scheme you must send HM Revenue and Customs (HMRC) an annual return of individual information for each tax year ending 5 April.
+If you’re operating a relief at source scheme you must send HM Revenue and Customs (HMRC) an annual return for each tax year ending 5 April.

-You must do this by the following 5 October.
-If you don’t, you won’t receive any further interim repayments until HMRC has successfully received the return.
+You must do this by the following 5 July.
+If you don’t, you won’t receive:

 If you submit your return HMRC will continue to treat it as outstanding if: